-In 2018, the Parent Company entered into a lease agreement related to warehouse building located in Laguna.
-The non-cancellable lease is for a period of five years from September 1, 2018 to August 31, 2023 without renewal and termination option.
+In 2018, the Parent Company entered into a lease agreement for the use of a warehouse building located in Laguna.
+The non-cancellable lease is for a period of five years from September 1, 2018 to August 31, 2023.

-The Parent Company entered into an amended lease contract with Technopark Land, Inc. (TLI), an affiliate, for the lease of parcels of land situated at the Special Export Processing Zone, Laguna Technopark, Biñan, Laguna.
-The previous lease contract which will expire on December 31, 2022 was extended by another five years up to 2027 subject to new lease rates beginning 2023 based on market with annual escalation thereafter until the end of the term.
+The Parent Company entered into an amended lease contract with AREIT INC., formerly owned by Technopark Land, Inc. (TLI), an affiliate, for the lease of parcels of land situated at the Special Export Processing Zone, Laguna Technopark, Biñan, Laguna.
+The lease contract which expired on December 31, 2022 was extended by another five years up to 2027 subject to new lease rates beginning 2023 based on market with annual escalation of five percent beginning January 1, 2024 until the end of the lease term.